Arlon: History

-Roman and medieval times
+Origins

 Before the Roman conquests of Gaul, the territory of Arlon and a vast area to the southeast were settled by the Treveri, a Celtic tribe.
 The local population adapted relatively easily to Roman culture.
 The number and quality of sculpted stones and monuments that have been unearthed in the area demonstrate that the vicus of Orolaunum quickly became a commercial and administrative centre of Roman civilization.
 The Germanic invasions of the 3rd century destroyed most of these early advances, despite the defensive walls that had been built on the Knipchen hill to protect the vicus.

+Middle Ages

 During most of the Middle Ages, the population still used the earlier buildings such as the thermae.
-In 1060, Waleran I of Limburg, Count of Arlon, built a castle on the Knipchen hill hill in the centre of the town.
+In 1060, Waleran I of Limburg, Count of Arlon, built a castle on the Knipchen hill in the centre of the town.

 A dynasty of counts of Arlon began with Waleran I, Duke of Limburg.
 On the death of Duke Waleran III in 1226, Arlon passed to his son from the second marriage, Henry V the Fair, Count of Luxembourg, and became part of the county of Luxembourg.
 Thus, in the Tournament of Chauvency, his son Henry the Lion bore the title of Marquis of Arlon.

 In the 13th century, the only women's Cistercian abbey known to date was built in Clairefontaine.

-15th century until the French Revolution
+15th–18th centuries

 The Duchy of Luxembourg itself, of which Arlon was dependent, became part of the Burgundian Netherlands under Philip the Good in 1441.
 After Charles V's abdication of his empire to his son Philip II of Spain in 1556, a troubled period started for the whole region with continuous wars involving France, Spain and the Southern Netherlands.
-In 1558, nearly half of the city, including its castle, was destroyed by the French troops of Duke François of Guise.
+In 1558, nearly half of the city, including its castle, was destroyed by the French troops of Francis, Duke of Guise.

 In the 17th century, Capuchin friars built a convent on the ruins of the castle and the French strengthened the defensive walls according to Vauban's designs.
 An accidental fire destroyed a large part of the city again in 1785.

-Modern times

 On 9 June 1793 the French Revolutionary troops opposed the Austrians just outside Arlon.
 The French emerged victorious and took over the city from Austrian rule.
 They expelled the Capuchin friars and used their convent as a hospital.